top of page

 PHYSICS 6 per cycle – 6 credits

-Prerequisite: B or better in Algebra II (2031/2032), B or better in Chemistry (4021/4022), currently enrolled in Pre-calculus 2042, or department head approval.
+Prerequisite: B or better in Algebra I (2021/2022), B or better in Chemistry (4021/4022), currently enrolled in Algebra II (2031/2032).

 This course is intended for the student seeking a rigorous first year course in Physics.
-This course will provide a study of the basic principles of Newtonian mechanics, electricity, and magnetism with additional study in light, optics, wave motion, and sound.
+This course will provide a study of the basic principles of Newtonian mechanics, and electromagnetism with additional study in optics, wave motion, and sound.
 Students should possess strong algebra and trigonometry skills.
 Students should have a genuine curiosity for the natural world and be willing to be challenged and take risks as they learn to apply physics to real world situations.

 PHYSICS 6 per cycle – 6 credits

-Prerequisite: C or better in Geometry, and currently enrolled in Algebra II, Intro to Pre calculus or Pre-calculus.
+Prerequisite: C or better in Geometry, and currently enrolled in Algebra II, Intro to Pre-calculus or Pre-calculus.

 This course is offered to the college preparatory student as an introduction to physics.
 The curriculum is designed around modeling instruction, which emphasizes active student construction of conceptual and mathematical models.
 Topics include mechanics, waves, and optics.
 Problem solving requires an understanding of Algebra, Geometry, and Trigonometry.